adafruit/circuitpython-weekly-newsletter/Publishing_Process.md

-## Steps to get the Python on Microcontrollers Newsletter from GitHub to Wordpress
+## Steps to get the Python on Microcontrollers Newsletter from GitHub to Adafruit Daily Wordpress

 Anne – September 2, 2019, tweaks March 6, 2023 and June 22, 2023